robenkleene/design-references/pixelmator/pixelmator-masks.md

 ### Gradient Clipping Mask

-Since clipping masks clip one layers visibility to another, this approach only works
+Since clipping masks clip one layer's visibility to another, this approach only works

 1. Add an effect layer (`⇧⌘F`)
 2. Set the effect to a `Fill > Gradient Fill`